NexusPIPE/blog/blog/2023-08-24-avoiding-user-friction-nexusuvc.md

 User Friction is a massive problem for businesses, user frustration means users are less likely to go through with using your service, leading to a decrease in conversion rates and also potential revenue loss.
 In a world where every click matters, the last thing you want is to lose a customer over a confusing CAPTCHA.

 NexusUVC, our in-house CAPTCHA service, was engineered to combat this user friction and create a service that is far more intuitive, and **far faster**.
-Humanity wastes about 500 years per day on CAPTCHAs[^1], with an average resolve time of conventional CAPTCHAs being 32 seconds[^1].
+Humanity wastes about 500 years per day on CAPTCHAs[^1], with an average resolution time of conventional CAPTCHAs being 32 seconds[^1].
 NexusPIPE takes just **two** to three seconds to resolve on average - on average, that's a **1600%** speed difference.
 But how?

 ## The Challenge of Traditional CAPTCHAs